 Throughout the planning process, the Town solicited input from the public to help re-image the park.
-The $6.9 million-park-improvement project will include amenities such as a landing pavilion, splash pad, two fire-pits, an open lawn, a creek-side picnic area, market plaza, bridge connections to Town Hall parking, improved lighting and seating, an overlook walkway with an iconic lantern feature and a water-play area in Sellars Gulch.
-In addition to the amenities, stormwater improvements along Sellars Gulch will be implemented to align with national flood plain regulations and provide public access to the creek.
+The $6.9 million-park-improvement project includes amenities such as a landing pavilion, splash pad, a fire-pit, an open lawn, a creek-side picnic area, market plaza, bridge connections to Town Hall parking, improved lighting and seating, an overlook walkway with an iconic lantern feature and a water-play area in Sellars Gulch.
+In addition to the amenities, stormwater improvements along Sellars Gulch were implemented to align with national flood plain regulations and provide public access to the creek.

-It’s also important to note, the park’s redesign will include a permanent partial closure of Second Street.
-Traffic will only be permitted to enter Second Street one-way from Perry Street and will be required to exit through the alley north.
-This will allow for both a pedestrian walkway and market plaza to be incorporated into the park.
+It’s also important to note, traffic will only be permitted to enter Second Street one-way from Perry Street and will be required to exit through the alley north.
+This allowed for both a pedestrian walkway and market plaza to be incorporated into the park.

 The Festival Park redesign project has multiple funding sources including the Conservation Trust Fund, the Parks and Recreation Capital Fund, the Town’s unobligated General Fund, the Town’s Stormwater Account and the Downtown Development Authority’s TIF (tax increment financing).

 - Planning for the redesign of the park was a vision some time ago.
 In 2008, Downtown businesses voted to increase their property taxes to help pay for Downtown improvement projects through a TIF fund.

 - Council approved the final design concept and funding as part of the 2016 budget.